Jahia/jcrestapi/README.md

     "isMultiple" : <boolean indicating whether the property has multiple values or not>
     "value" : <value>,
     "type" : <type>,
-    "links" : {
+    "_links" : {
-        "self" : "<URI identifying the resource associated with the property>", "type" : "<URI identifying the resource associated with the property definition>" }
+        "self" : { "href" : "<URI identifying the resource associated with the property>" }, "type" : { "href" : "<URI identifying the resource associated with the property definition>" }
+    }

 `type` is the case-insensitive name of the JCR property type, and is one of: `STRING`, `BINARY`, `LONG`, `DOUBLE`,